stephbui/firstproject-coffee/README.md

 # firstproject-coffee
 My first project using html,css and java script.
 A page about coffee and coffee shop I like in Montreal.
-You can look at it at: https://vigorous-mclean-d91628.netlify.app
+You can look at it at: coffeemtl.netlify.app